KirillTsonev/practice-09-React-employees/README.md

-A simple CRUD React SPA made with class-based components.
+A simple CRUD React SPA made with class components.